-Year 8 SOL 2022
+Year 8 SOL 2023

+Grammar focus: Clear sentences Revision of previous year.
+Compound-complex sentences, appositive nouns and phrases, conjunctive adverbs, semicolons in lists and between sentences.
+HT 4

+HT 5
-Oliver Twist & Opinion article on 'The Horrors of Poverty':

-HOW DOES DICKENS PRESENT AN UNJUST SOCIETY IN THE NOVEL?
+HT 6 Oliver Twist & Opinion article on 'The Horrors of Poverty': HOW DOES DICKENS PRESENT AN UNJUST SOCIETY IN THE NOVEL?
 HAS ANYTHING CHANGED REGARDING POVERTY SINCE THE TIMES OF SWIFT AND DICKENS?

-1) Reading responses to structured questions on 'Oliver Twist' extracts

-Opinion article on the horrors of poverty (no formal assessment required
+1) Reading responses to structured questions on 'Oliver Twist' extracts Opinion article on the horrors of poverty (no formal assessment required) Enrichment opportunity:

 Oliver Twist movie night after school

 Grammar focus: How words work

 Revision of previous year.
+Comparative and superlative adjectives, the apostrophe for possession and contraction

+Rationale:

-Comparative and superlative adjectives, the apostrophe for possession and contraction but also the wider study of both fiction and non fiction throughout KS3/4.
+but also the wider study of both fiction and non fiction throughout KS3/4.
 Students will now acquire more formal analysis skills that will eventually lead towards those needed for Lang and Lit Paper 1.The students will be able to compare this work, its characters, features and conventions to genres previously studied and will now be able to explore authorial intent clearly.

-This unit is taught now because it builds nicely on the knowledge of Gothic literature gained in Year 7 -Year 9 in the final term.
-Having already explored the notion of heroism, students will also be able to explore the heroic and villainous characters of the novel and make subtle links with other characters (real life and literary) of a similar ilk that they have encountered to date.

-Willy Russell's, 'Our Day Out'

-HOW DOES RUSSELL PORTRAY ISSUES SURROUNDING POVERTY, CLASS AND EDUCATION IN 1970S BRITAIN?
+This unit is taught now because it builds nicely on the knowledge of Gothic literature gained in Year 7 students will be able to spot patterns/ Gothic features in Victorian Literature and how they are used for similar / different effects.
+There is also a natural trajectory between 'imagined' horrors and harrowing 'real life' Victorian experiences explored by Dickens and other writers -a thread which continues later in Year 9 in the final term.
+Having already explored the notion of heroism, students will also be able to explore the heroic and villainous characters of the novel and make subtle links with other characters Willy Russell's, 'Our Day Out' HT 3 HOW DOES RUSSELL PORTRAY ISSUES SURROUNDING POVERTY, CLASS AND EDUCATION IN 1970S BRITAIN?
+2) Analysis of character progression using two extracts from the play Travel writing:

-2) Analysis of character progression using two extracts from the play and understanding of plays / modern drama and the techniques employed by playwrights for plot, character, context and language that was initiated by their study in Yr 7 HT5 + HT6.

-This scheme develops the students' knowledge

-This unit is taught now in order to offer a

-balanced diet of prose and drama which is

-essential for KS3 learners.
-The dramatic content

-moves learners on from Comedy in Year 7 to

-Drama in Year 8 and this is followed by Tragedy in

-Year 9.
-This takes into account the developing

-maturity of students and should allow for

-increasingly challenging and stimulating debate.
-It

-also exposes students to a Russell play which is

-similar in thematic content to the one studied at

-GCSE (Blood Brothers) and deliberately continues

-with the exploration of the hardships of poverty

-by considering how Dickens and Russell both hint

-at similar forms of social injustice despite writing

-in different centuries.

-Travel writing:

 HOW IS TRAVEL MORE IMPORTANT IN 2021 THAN EVER BEFORE?

-3) Write an article about a place you have visited for a travel magazine

-Write an opinion article for a travel magazine in which you argue that "travel is essential for a person's growth"
+3) Write an article about a place you have visited for a travel magazine Write an opinion article for a travel magazine in which you argue that "travel is essential for a person's growth" Dystopian Literature:

-Dystopian Literature:

 HOW HAS DYSTOPIAN LITERATURE CHANGED THROUGHOUT THE YEARS?

-4) Reading responses to structured questions on unseen fiction extract

-Write the opening of a dystopian story
+4) Reading responses to structured questions on unseen fiction extract Write the opening of a dystopian story Enrichment opportunity: